nsensfel/git-submodules/README.md

    according to their description in `.gitsubmodules`.
 This is done recursively.
    Official Git Submodules are also loaded in each of these clones.
 Paths to the submodule clones are added to `.gitignore` if not already present.
+* `rm-dir` Removes the local clone of the submodule (keeps the description).
+* `from-official` Add Official Git Submodules to the description.

 ## Example of .gitsubmodules
 ```